 At some point in life, everyone wants to know they’re not alone –even if they don’t want to admit it.
 When you’re isolated for too long, you can’t help feeling that isolation –either that or you just start to feel empty inside.

-When you have people you can talk to and relate to when you need them, you get a reassurance that you are not stuck alone as a pointless consciousness inside your head.
+When you have people you can talk to and relate to when you need them, you get the reassurance that you are not stuck alone as a pointless consciousness inside your head.

 Introverts and extraverts are equally prone to feelings of isolation, and each person can handle different amounts of it.
-I for instance, can handle far too much of it for my own good –whereas my sister (ENFP) ends up feeling lonely after only a week of separation from social interaction.
+I for instance, can handle far too much of it for my own good –whereas my ENFP sibling ends up feeling lonely after only a week of separation from social interaction.

 #2 We need an ethical rebounding point